This post contains affiliate links.

 Weather: Depends!
 Snow and cold in the North and West, warm and sunny in Florida and parts of the South.

-Cost of Living: Most expensive on this list
+Cost of Living: The most expensive on this list

 Everyone is nicer, everything is more beautiful, and the world is just a better place during Christmas in the United States.
 If you want to experience a Christmas that you only ever see in the movies, America is the place to be.